AstraZeneca/KAZU/docs/ontology_parser.rst

     def parse_to_dataframe(self) -> pd.DataFrame:
-        """The objective of this method is to create a long, thin pandas dataframe of terms and associated metadata.
+        """The objective of this method is to create a long, thin pandas dataframe of entities and associated metadata.

         We need at the very least, to extract an id and a default label.
 Normally, we'd also be